Nations, airlines grounding Boeing's 737 MAX

 Paris,

-A number of countries have banned Boeing's 737 MAX 8 medium-haul workhorse jet from their airspace in response to the Ethiopian Airlines crash that killed all 157 people on board.
+The United States on Wednesday became the latest nation to bar flights of Boeing's 737 MAX medium-haul jets in response to Sunday's Ethiopian Airlines crash that killed all 157 people on board.

-Several airlines have grounded the 737 MAX 8 aircraft in their fleets, but many others are continuing to fly the plane pending an investigation into the crash and possible guidance from Boeing itself.
+Some airlines have also grounded their 737 MAX jets pending the outcome of investigation into the crash and possible guidance from Boeing itself.

-Even airlines still operating the model have been restricted by the action.
-Air Canada, for example, was obliged to cancel some flights to London because of Britain's ban on the aircraft.
+The Nairobi-bound Flight ET302 was the same type as the Indonesian Lion Air jet that crashed in October, killing 189 passengers and crew -- and officials, including the US Federal Aviation Administration, say they have detected similarities between the two accidents.

-The Nairobi-bound plane was the same type as the Indonesian Lion Air jet that crashed in October, killing 189 passengers and crew -- and some officials have detected similarities between the two accidents.
+Nearly 390 of the 737 MAX jets are in service around the world for 59 airlines, with nearly 5,000 on order.

-More than 370 of the 737 MAX 8 planes are in service around the world, with nearly 5,000 on order.
+Here is a round-up of countries and airlines that have banned the 737 MAX:

 Australia